Government and climate change

 Although agricultural greenhouse gas emissions are not included in the ETS, they are included in New Zealand's 2050 climate change targets, so a mechanism is needed to ensure reductions can be achieved.

-In addition to the He Waka Eke Noa partnership proposal, the Government sought advice from the Climate Change Commission.
+The Government also sought advice from the Climate Change Commission.
 The Commission looked at whether farmers would be 'ready' to face a price on agricultural emissions from 2025 and agreed that they would.
 It also agreed that the best way forward was via a farm-level levy rather than in the ETS.
-However, there were a few key differences with the He Waka Eke Noa proposal:
+However, there were some differences with the He Waka Eke Noa partnership proposal.

 The Government ran a public consultation on its preferred options for pricing in October/November 2022.
 It then released its high-level decisions in December 2022, which included: